VideoExpertsGroup/VXG.Media.SDK.iOS/README.md

 # VXG Media SDK for iOS

 ## Disclaimer
 This is a non-commercial version of VXG Media SDK for iOS.
-Playback is limited to 2 mins.
+Playback is limited to 2 minutes.
 Commercial use and access to extra features requires a license.
 Please learn more at https://www.videoexpertsgroup.com/mobile/

 ## About SDK